mikelytaev/n-wise/0000-n-wise.md

 * `did` - required attribute, user's DID;
 * `didDoc` - required attribute, user's DID Document.

-`AddParticipantTx` transaction MUST be signed by invitation private key  `invitationPrivateKeyBase58`, received with `Invitation` message.
-As pushing the `AddParticipantTx` transaction, the corresponding invitation key pair is considered deactivated (other invitations cannot be signed by it).
+`AddParticipantTx` transaction MUST be signed by invitation private key  (`invitationPrivateKeyBase58`), received with `Invitation` message.
+As committing the `AddParticipantTx` transaction, the corresponding invitation key pair is considered deactivated (other invitations cannot be signed by it).

 The transaction executor MUST verify if the invitation key was indeed previously added.
-Execution of the transaction entails the addition of a new party.
+Execution of the transaction entails the addition of a new party to n-wise.

-## UpdateParticipantTx
+### UpdateParticipantTx

 The transaction is intended to update information about the participant.